-The statements included in this guarterly report regarding future financial performance and results of operations and other statements that are not historical facts are forward-looking statements within the meaning of Section 27A of the United States ("U.S.") Securities Act of 1933 and Section 21E of the U.S. Securities Exchange Act of 1934.
-Forward-looking statements in this guarterly report include, but are not limited to, statements about the following subjects:
+The statements included in this quarterly report regarding future financial performance and results of operations and other statements that are not historical facts are forward-looking statements within the meaning of Section 27A of the United States ("U.S.") Securities Act of 1933 and Section 21E of the U.S. Securities Exchange Act of 1934.
+Forward-looking statements in this quarterly report include, but are not limited to, statements about the following subjects:

-- our results of operations, our revenue efficiency and other performance indicators and our cash flow from operations; - the offshore drilling market, including the effects of declines in commodity prices, supply and demand, utilization rates, dayrates, customer drilling programs, stacking and reactivation of rigs, effects of new rigs on the market, the impact of changes to regulations in the jurisdictions in which we operate and changes in the global economy or market outlook for our various geographical operating sectors and classes of rigs; - customer drilling contracts, including contract backlog, force majeure provisions, contract awards, commencements, extensions, terminations, contract option exercises, contract revenues, early termination payments, indemnity provisions and rig mobilizations; - liquidity, including availability under our bank credit agreement, and adequacy of cash flows for our obligations; - regulatory or other limitations imposed as a result of the acquisition of Songa Offshore SE, a European public company limited by shares, or societas Europaea, existing under the laws of Cyprus ("Songa"); - the success of our business following completion of the Songa acquisition: - the ability to successfully integrate our business with the Songa business; - the risk that we may be unable to achieve expected synergies from our acquisition of Songa or that it may take longer or be more costly . than expected to achieve those synergies; - extension or replacement of our Five-Year Revolving Credit Facility before the expiration of the underlying bank credit agreement; . - debt levels, including impacts of a financial and economic downturn, and interest rates; - . newbuild, upgrade, shipyard and other capital projects, including completion, delivery and commencement of operation dates, expected downtime and lost revenue, the level of expected capital expenditures and the timing and cost of completion of capital projects; - the cost and timing of acquisitions and the proceeds and timing of dispositions; - the optimization of rig-based spending; - tax matters, including our effective tax rate, changes in tax laws, treaties and regulations, tax assessments and liabilities for tax issues, including those associated with our activities in Brazil, Nigeria, Norway, the United Kingdom ("U.K.") and the U.S.; - legal and regulatory matters, including results and effects of legal proceedings and governmental audits and assessments, outcomes and effects of internal and governmental investigations, customs and environmental matters; - insurance matters, including adequacy of insurance, renewal of insurance, insurance proceeds and cash investments of our wholly owned . captive insurance company; - effects of accounting changes and adoption of accounting policies; and - investment in recruitment, retention and personnel development initiatives, defined benefit pension plan contributions, the timing of severance payments and benefit payments.
+- our results of operations, our revenue efficiency and other performance indicators and our cash flow from operations; - the offshore drilling market, including the effects of declines in commodity prices, supply and demand, utilization rates, dayrates, customer drilling programs, stacking and reactivation of rigs, effects of new rigs on the market, the impact of changes to regulations in the jurisdictions in which we operate and changes in the global economy or market outlook for our various geographical operating sectors and classes of rigs; - customer drilling contracts, including contract backlog, force majeure provisions, contract awards, commencements, extensions, terminations, contract option exercises, contract revenues, early termination payments, indemnity provisions and rig mobilizations; - liquidity, including availability under our bank credit agreement, and adequacy of cash flows for our obligations; - regulatory or other limitations imposed as a result of the acquisition of Songa Offshore SE, a European public company limited by shares, or societas Europeae, existing under the laws of Cyprus ("Songa"); - the success of our business following completion of the Songa acquisition: - the ability to successfully integrate our business with the Songa business; - the risk that we may be unable to achieve expected synergies from the Songa acquisition or that it may take longer or be more costly than expected to achieve those synergies; - debt levels, including impacts of a financial and economic downturn, and interest rates; - newbuild, upgrade, shipyard and other capital projects, including completion, delivery and commencement of operation dates, expected downtime and lost revenue, the level of expected capital expenditures and the timing and cost of completion of capital projects; - the cost and timing of acquisitions and the proceeds and timing of dispositions; - the optimization of rig-based spending; - tax matters, including our effective tax rate, changes in tax laws, treaties and regulations, tax assessments and liabilities for tax issues, including those associated with our activities in Brazil, Nigeria, Norway, the United Kingdom ("U.K.") and the U.S.; - legal and regulatory matters, including results and effects of legal proceedings and governmental audits and assessments, outcomes and effects of internal and governmental investigations, customs and environmental matters; - insurance matters, including adequacy of insurance, renewal of insurance, insurance proceeds and cash investments of our wholly owned captive insurance company; - effects of accounting changes and adoption of accounting policies; and - investment in recruitment, retention and personnel development initiatives, defined benefit pension plan contributions, the timing of severance payments and benefit payments.